ART 416 Gallery Practices

 ART 462 Advanced Painting II

 Continued investigation of the painting process to express personal themes in the context of a senior thesis exhibition.
 Emphasis is on individual concepts and personal expression.
 The thesis project will be developed within a dedicated workspace with individual critiques by joint faculty and visiting critics.
 A writing component will accompany the final preparation of the thesis.
+Course may be repeated twice for credit.
 Prerequisite: ART 361 or 362.
 Cr 3.

 ART 471 Advanced Photography I